-This page shows you why you should carefully consider using open source software in commercial software: Advantages and disadvantages of open source usage, why open source is used in commercial software and how to manage and control open source usage.
+This page shows you why you should carefully consider using open source software in commercial software: Advantages and disadvantages of open source usage, why open source is used in commercial software and how to manage open source licensing and to control open source usage.

 Motivation for open source usage in commercial software

-Usually there are numerous open sources used in commercial software.
-It makes sense to use open source in commercial software if and only if you can comply with the license attached to that open source software.
+Usually there are numerous open source components used in commercial software.
+It makes sense to use open source in commercial software if and only if you can comply with the open source license attached to that open source software.
 If you do so, you can leverage open source to quickly create functionality and to build on trusted functionality that is provided by software vendors or the open source community.

 Relevance of Open Source Licensing